 It’s incredibly easy to make, even if the press makes it seem a bit intimidating.

 I asked for advice on Facebook for using it, searched on YouTube, and finally, asked Terrence to figure it out.

 We have a 20 oz. press which is perfect for two people unless you want more.

 These instructions for making coffee with a french press is using those measurements and our preference, so keep that in mind.

 How To Make French Press Coffee

 Replace the top and push it down as far as it’ll go.
-Let it sit for 3 minutes.
+Let it sit for another minute or so.